pol-sarkar/CLso_WGS_NGS_SNPvariant-calling/README.md

-This repository contains scripts used to process and analyze CLso whole genome sequencing data from psyllids and plant hosts.
+This repository contains scripts used to process and analyze CLso whole genome sequencing data from psyllids and plant hosts for variant calling only.